911-LucianGabriel-Bratu/Java-Spring-Boot-Applications/CRUD Application with Postgresql Database/README.md

 Relations:
   -> One-to-many between Dealership and Car

-Changes are kept in the database and loaded after the application is restarted.
+Tables and rows corresponding to entities are kept in the database and are visible after the application closes.
+Select queries also show real-time modifications made to the database tables' rows.

 HTML requests are sent using Postman.